WilliamHuey/ConvertedBook/README.md

 Here is a listing of reasons for why you might want to use this tool

-* Render your LaTeX document in the way that is represented in your HTML for predictability in output.
+* Render your LaTeX document in the way that is represented in your HTML for predictability in output
 * Quicker preview of the changes you make in your LaTeX document using the browser
 * Control over the rendering of the final document rendering when custom css through the convertedbook project folder